lightstep/tracetest-nomad/README.md

-# tracetest-nomad-pack
+# tracetest-nomad

-The purpose of this project is to provide a Nomad Pack equivalent of the [Tracetest Helm charts](https://github.com/kubeshop/helm-charts/tree/main/charts/tracetest).
+The purpose of this project is to provide Nomad Jobspec equivalents of the [Tracetest Helm charts](https://github.com/kubeshop/helm-charts/tree/main/charts/tracetest).

 This is a work in progress.
-I will start by first converting the rendered Helm template YAMLs to their Nomad jobspec equivalents before creating the pack.
+I will start by first converting the rendered Helm template YAMLs to their Nomad jobspec equivalents before creating a Nomad Pack.